-Firstly, you need to make sure your video camera functions correctly on your computer system.
-In other words, it must work okay regardless of the BFR program being open.
+Firstly, you need to make sure your video camera functions correctly on your system.
+In other words, it must work OK regardless of running BFR or having the BFR dongle attached.

 Unfortunately, some later versions of Windows do not come with a basic video capture program as Windows XP did, so you may need to install one to check your camera is being seen by Windows.
 You probably have a video program that came with your camera.